-- The World Economic Forum has announced the seven finalists for the inaugural Smart Toy Awards.
+- The World Economic Forum announced the eight winners of the inaugural Smart Toy Awards.

 Have you read?

 The competition used four design and assessment guidelines to evaluate applicants and select winners of the inaugural Awards:

 Data privacy and cybersecurity: How does the toy protect children and other users’ data privacy and cybersecurity?